091cc/ROC-flag/README.md

 ## 🇺🇸/🇬🇧English
 ### Overview
-This project reproduces the geometric beauty of the Republic of China flag using Python's built-in `turtle` library, strictly following the **Ministry of the Interior, R.O.C.**.
+This project reproduces the geometric beauty of the Republic of China flag using Python's built-in `turtle` library, strictly following the **Ministry of the Interior, ROC**.
 It ensures geometric precision across various resolutions through rigorous mathematical formulas.

 ### Technical Highlights & Drawing Standards
 The rendering process strictly adheres to statutory standards: